MPH Occupational Health

 Teaching and learning methods

 This blended course involves working through the course notes provided online, linked references and other online sources of information.
-It also involves attending a 3 day residential component.
-You will be encouraged to use self-reflection to help you think about the ideas discussed, and take part in discussion board activities.
+It also involves attending a 3 day face to face component in person or remotely.
+You will be encouraged to use self-reflection to help you think about the ideas discussed and take part in discussion board activities.
 You should work through the unit in a logical sequence.
 The calendar in Blackboard will guide you as to what you should be doing and when.
 It is essential you follow this guidance so that you are doing the same topic at the same time as your fellow students.
 Participation in the discussion boards is greatly encouraged, and generally those students who do participate do better in their written assignments.

 - Group/team working

 - The student is expected to play an active role collaborating with experienced trainers and other students to work through their own problem and exit with a greater understanding of the issues involved as well as possible solutions.